The Clear Edge

 Most delegation failures happen because founders skip the sequence and try to hand off complex judgment calls before their team has built decision-making muscle on simpler choices.

-The Delegation Map Framework: Three Levels of Decision Transfer
+The Delegation Map: Three Levels Of Decision Delegation

 Stop delegating randomly.
 Start with a map.